coolcat1575/netwatcher/README.md

 BTW.
 I'm not a coder by trade so don't expect to fancy features snd streamline coding....\

 ## Fetures:
-- Extract all known MAC addresses connected to your network managed by Unifi Network Server
+- Extract all known MAC addresses connected to your network managed by Unifi Controller
 - Alert to Pushover if new (untrusted) MAC addresses are seen on the network
 - Manually add trusted MAC addresses to trusted.txt